-New criterion: Undertake hydrological and ground investigations as necessary to inform the comprehensive masterplan and use of suitable construction techniques to ensure any loss or deterioration of irreplaceable habitat, and adverse impacts on the hydrology of undeveloped areas, is minimised.
-Where loss or deterioration is unavoidable, a suitable compensation strategy should be identified and delivered, including the potential restoration of lowland raised bog and complementary habitats elsewhere within the site;
+New criterion: [MM, start of new text] Undertake hydrological and ground investigations as necessary to inform the comprehensive masterplan and use of suitable construction techniques to ensure any loss or deterioration of irreplaceable habitat, and adverse impacts on the hydrology of undeveloped areas, is minimised.
+Where loss or deterioration is unavoidable, a suitable compensation strategy should be identified and delivered, including the potential restoration of lowland raised bog and complementary habitats elsewhere within the site; [MM, end of new text]

-33. Achieve enhanced delivery of ecosystem services through the restoration and creation of wildlife corridors, steppingstone habitats and areas of wetland within the site, commensurate with the identified high potential of the area in this regard and the role of the allocation site in the context of the
+33. Achieve enhanced delivery of ecosystem services through the restoration and creation of [MM, start of new text] wildlife corridors, steppingstone habitats and [MM, end of new text] areas of wetland within the site, commensurate with the identified high potential of the area in this regard and the role of the allocation site in the context of the Local Nature Recovery Network for Greater Manchester and [MM, start of new text], in accordance with policy JP-G2.
+These areas will seek to deliver the objectives of the Great Manchester Wetlands Nature Improvement Area [MM, end of new text];

-- Local Nature Recovery Network for Greater Manchester_and, in accordance with policy JP-G2.
-These areas will seek to deliver the objectives of the Great Manchester Wetlands Nature Improvement Area: - 34.
-Deliver a clear and measurable net gain in biodiversity, including provision for long-term management of habitats and geological features which may include SUDs systems of high biodiversity value created as part of the overall flood risk and drainage strategy; - 35.
-Protect and enhance the habitats and corridors along Sinderland Brook, the River Mersey and the Manchester Ship Canal as part of the catchment-based approach for the Upper Mersey to improve the existing water quality and seek to achieve 'good' status as required under the North West River Basin Management Plan (2019); - 36.
-Provide a project specific Habitats Regulation Assessment for planning applications of over 50 residential units or 1,000 sqm employment floorspace;
+- 34. Deliver a clear and measurable net gain in biodiversity, including provision for long-term management of habitats and geological features which may include SUDs systems of high biodiversity value created as part of the overall flood risk and drainage strategy; - 35.
+Protect and enhance the habitats and corridors along Sinderland Brook, the River Mersey and the Manchester Ship Canal as part of the catchment-based approach for the Upper Mersey to improve the existing water quality {MM, start of removed text} and seek to achieve 'good' status as required under the North West River Basin Management Plan (2019) {MM, end of removed text}; - {MM, start of removed text} 36.
+Provide a project specific Habitats Regulation

+Assessment for planning applications of over 50 residential units or 1,000 sqm employment floorspace {MM, end of removed text};

 - 37. Retain important landscape views and features such as the rides, hedgerows and tree belts and use these features to develop a distinct sense of place at Carrington; - 38.
-Reflect and respond to the special qualities and sensitivities of the key characteristics of the Mossland and Lowland Farmland landscape character type in accordance with Policy JP-G1, Conserve and enhance local landscape character, including particularly as regards layout and design that respects the settings of the Dunham Massey estate, Warburton Village and Warburton Deer Park: - 39.
-Provide appropriate landscape buffers across the site, including a substantial landscape buffer along the southern boundary of the Warburton Lane development parcels to mitigate the impact on the rural landscape to the south of the allocation area:
+[MM, start of new text] Reflect and respond to the special qualities and sensitivities of the key characteristics of the Mossland and Lowland Farmland landscape character type in accordance with Policy JP-G1, [MM, end of new text] {MM, start of removed text} Conserve and enhance local landscape character, including {MM, end of removed text} [MM, start of new text] particularly as regards layout and design that respects [MM, end of new text] the settings of {MM, start of removed text} the {MM, end of removed text} Dunham Massey estate, [MM, start of new text] Warburton Village [MM, end of new text] and Warburton Deer Park; - 39.
+Provide appropriate landscape buffers across the site, including a substantial landscape buffer along the southern boundary of the Warburton Lane development parcels to mitigate the impact on the rural landscape to the south of the allocation {MM, start of removed text} area {MM, end of removed text};